When I lived in Australia, I used to hate going to motorcycle shows.

 Wandering around grinning in the sunshine, I started to notice some telltale signs that this was in fact suddenly 1965.

-- The bike show IS the parking lot
+1. The motorcycle show happens in the parking lot

-At this event, if you arrived on a British motorcycle, you didn’t need to worry about parking.
+At this motorbike show if you arrived on a British motorcycle, there are no parking problems.

-Just ride across the field, and park your bike in the line-up of other British bikes.
+Just ride across the field, and park in the line-up of other British bikes.

-Your bike is now part of the show.
+Your motorcycle is now part of the show.

 There are no packs of biker-hating policemen waiting to pounce.